Djiit/err-mercicookie/README.md

 ### Commands

-Use `!help MercieCookie` to see the available commands and their explanation.
+Use `!help MerciCookie` to see the available commands and their explanation.

 ## Configuration